Horizon Boulder Rock Climbing

 Featured Route For Horizon Boulder

 Horizon Line V6 7A Virginia

 : Grayson Highlands State Par...

 : ... : Horizon Boulder

-This may be the proudest line in the park:you can see this line from a mile (from the road) or from over 7 miles off (from the hikes around Mount Rogers and surrounding areas) as it proudly overlooks a large chunk of the park, and miles and miles of the Blue Ridge Mountains. this problem is tall, windswept, exposed, and classic as hell.
-Horizon Line stand starts at the bottom of the middle of the face on a side pull and small crimp. toss out right to gain two small, shallow,angle-cut finger "poc...[more]
-Browse More Classics in VA
+This may be the proudest line in the park:you can see this line from a mile away (from the park road), or from over 7 miles off (from the hikes around Mount Rogers and surrounding areas).
+It proudly overlooks a large chunk of the park and miles and miles of the Blue Ridge Mountains.
+Tall, windswept, exposed and classic as hell.
+Horizon Line stand starts at the bottom of the middle of the face on a side pull and small crimp.
+Gain two small, shallow,angle-cut finger "pockets", with a high foot.Mov...[more]
+Browse More Classics in Virginia